 NERC PRC-005 requires owners to implement a battery maintenance program that meets certain requirements.
 There are various options allowable in the implementation of the maintenance program.
 There are also supplemental guides and FAQs associated with PRC-005 that attempt to help the users understand the requirements.
 This seminar will help users understand why PRC 005 was developed, provide an interpretation of the requirements by battery and utility experts, provide some in-depth understanding on how ohmic readings can be used, and provide user experiences of actual implementation.

-Battery is a battery… Or is it?
+A battery is a battery… Or is it?
 Have you ever wondered the following?
 What is a battery and how does it work?
 How is lead-acid battery different than lithium-ion and Ni-Cd batteries?
 What are the pros and cons between lead-calcium versus lead-antimony?
 What is a VRLA battery and how does it differ from a VLA battery?
 Is there a correct way to charge a battery?
 What is float service?
 What are the maintenance requirements?
 What factors affect the service life and how do I get the most reliable service out of my battery?
 This seminar will cover the fundamentals of the stationary batteries and will help get you up to speed for the conference.
 Instructors Rick Tressler and John Kim are industry experts with many years of experience and are looking forward to meeting you and answering your questions.

 This seminar provides additional, in-depth information for attendees who need a more in-depth understanding of their battery systems.
 Beyond the Fundamentals explores five key topic areas that will assist in understanding more about what goes on inside as well as outside a battery.
 These topics include discussions on the following: - Advanced lead acid fundamentals - Application, selection, and considerations for both conventional flooded and VRLA types - Data collection, record keeping, IEEE recommendations, warranty, and trending health - Failure modes, the aging process, warranty issues, and end of life determination - Periodic visual inspection criteria, where problems arise, and causes of troubles throughout the service life of a battery